kyu-kuanwei/leetcode/src/0994_RottingOranges/README.md

       }
       ```
  3. Note that, if freshCount can not decrease to __Zero__, the answer will be **-1**.
     It's because not all the fresh oranges could be rotten.
+Moreover, the answer should minus 1, since we count the first day of rotten.
 Thus, the answer will be`return freshCount == 0 ? ans - 1 : -1;`